zhanggyb/BlendInt/README.md

 - It's OOP designed and written by C++, every widget is now a C++ object, you can use the pre-defined Button, Slider, Menu, etc or subclass one of them and customize it easily.
-- It use [CppEvent](http://code.google.com/p/cpp-events/) to provide a fast Event/Delegate (signal/slot) mechanism.
+- It uses [CppEvent](http://code.google.com/p/cpp-events/) to provide
+  a fast Event/Delegate (signal/slot) mechanism.
-- It just need a OpenGL Context, so theoretically you can integrate it in any other OpenGL Window or GUI toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
-Currently BlendInt use GLFW to display and manage a OpenGL context.
+- It just needs an OpenGL Context, so theoretically you can integrate it in any other OpenGL Window or GUI toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
+Currently BlendInt uses GLFW3 to display and manage OpenGL context for some demos and unit tests.

 Here're some example widgets: